lzell/louzell.com/markdown/notes/ses.md

   - Tap 'Create'
   - Copy DKIM DNS records into cloudflare

+Update: See the end of this doc for adding dmarc as well

 In the left sidebar, go to `SMTP settings > Create SMTP credentials`, then: